yucheols/TwoSalDist/README.md

 - As these two species are both lungless, their ranges are closely tied to very speecific envieonmental conditions, and their current ranges likely have been shaped by the Pleistocene climatic fluctuations.

 ## Occurrence dataset
-- O. koreanus: Occurrence points retrieved from a previous study (Shin et al., 2021.
+- *O. koreanus*: Occurrence points retrieved from a previous study (Shin et al., 2021.
 Ecology and Evolution 11: 14669-14688), which were compiled from survey records, GBIF, museum records, literature etc.
-- K. koreana: Occurrence points compiled from a previous study (Jeon et al., 2021.
+- *K. koreana*: Occurrence points compiled from a previous study (Jeon et al., 2021.
 Scientific Reports 11: 9193), survey records, GBIF, etc.
 - Occurrence points for both species were spatially thinned to have only one point in every 1km spatial resolution raster pixel.

 ## Environmental dataset